cho2/geeko-gtk-theme/README.md

 # Geeko Theme

-Geeko is a modified version of [Arc Theme](https://github.com/horst3180/Arc-theme), flat theme with transparent elements for GTK 3, GTK 2 and GNOME Shell which supports GTK 3 and GTK 2 based desktop environments like GNOME, Unity, Budgie, Pantheon, Xfce, MATE, etc.
+Geeko is a modified version of [Arc Theme](https://github.com/horst3180/Arc-theme), flat theme with transparent elements for GTK 3, GTK 2 and GNOME Shell which supports GTK 3 and GTK 2 based desktop environments like GNOME, Budgie, Pantheon, Xfce, MATE, etc.

 ## Why fork?